AdamSzablewski/BookingApp/README.md

 ## Other features

-- **Services and Facilities:** Businesses can have multiple facilities where they offer a wide range of services worldwide.
 - **Messaging Functionality:** Users can send messages to each other to get answers to questions or obtain more information about services.
-- **History:** Access to a history of previous bookings that influences the website's recommendations and provides users with a more personalized experience.